mjs2600/cyclops/README.md

 # Cyclops

-Cyclops is an image hashing library.
+Cyclops is a high-performance image deduplication library written in Rust.